project-feynman/v2/README.md

-# 1-on-1 student interactions, if "captured",  become priceless learning resources for other students.
+# 1-on-1 teaching interactions, if "captured",  become priceless learning resources for other students.

+You are observing your friend Adam, who understands fuck all about Thermodynamics.
+Then, suddenly, he visits the TA's office.
+You wonder what's going on in there behind closed doors, but before long, Adam emerges again.
+"Eureka!", he says, "I get it now!".

+WTF could have possibly happened?
+Perhaps, the key to the mystery is to be uncovered in their full conversation in front of the whiteboard (which is now simply lost in time and space).

+If you could somehow reconstruct the interaction, then summarize the essence of it, perhaps that'd be more valuable than any textbook or videos on the internet.

 <p align="center">
   <img src="demo.gif" style="max-height: 250px;" alt="Feynman Preview">